 The Indiana University School of Public Health-Bloomington exclusively accepts applications for admission to graduate degree programs through the Schools of Public Health Application Service (SOPHAS).
-The application portal for spring 2016, summer 2016, and fall 2016 admission will be available through the SOPHAS in October, 2014.
+The application portal for spring 2016, summer 2016, and fall 2016 admission will be available through the SOPHAS on August 17, 2015.
 Be sure to thoroughly read all directions in the SOPHAS application.
 Please contact SOPHAS if you have questions regarding their online application.

 In addition to completion and submission of the SOPHAS application, all applicants must also complete and submit the Indiana University Bloomington Online Graduate and Professional Admissions Application.
 This duplication of application information is required for admission.
 The Indiana University Bloomington Online Graduate and Professional Admissions Application requires completion of an "Application Information" section.
 In the drop-down box for "Academic Program," select either Public Health-Bloomington Masters for master's degree program admission, or select Public Health-Bloomington PhD for doctoral program admission.

 - Spring 2016 Admission: Admission for the spring semester is possible for all School of Public Health - Bloomington graduate programs with exception of the M.P.H. degree programs and the M.S in Kinesiology degree program in Athletic Training.
 These two degree programs only admit students for fall semester entry.
 For all other programs, applicants are encouraged to apply as early as possible.
-October 1, 2014 is the priority deadline for application for admission to graduate degree programs.
-The application system closes on November 15, 2014.
+October 1, 2015 is the priority deadline for application for spring semester admission to graduate degree programs.
+The application system closes on November 15, 2015.

 All applicants must complete the sophas.org application, and submit: